Signed in as:

 Please reach us through the Google Form below if you cannot find an answer to your question.

 Charles Farr was a chaplain and evangelist to sailors in the San Pedro Bay in the early days of the Port of Los Angeles (1901-1920) when the town of San Pedro still had dirt streets and no cars.
-He was born January 14, 1859, and died October 23, 1939.
+He was born January 14, 1859, and died October 23, 1939, and is buried at Valhalla Memorial Park in North Hollywood, California.

 The Banning company, run by the sons of the late Phineas Banning, "The Father of the Los Angeles Harbor," donated the hull of the legendary decommissioned Warrior I tugboat as a preaching platform and ministry to seafarers.
 Farr built a "floating Bethel," a house of God, atop the hull and cared for seafarers, fishermen, and squatters until 1920.